albertovalverde/cognitive-computing/README.md

-# Nao Robot Integration with IBM Watson and Google Dialogflow: Proof of Concept Repository
+# Nao Robot Integration with IBM Watson and Google Dialogflow: Proof of Concept Repository.